 The LSF of a spectrograph describes the light distribution at the focal plane as a function of wavelength in response to a monochromatic light source.
 The dominant effect in the observed spectrum is a broadening of the spectral features due to the finite resolution of the instrument.
-However, more subtle effects like diffraction and scattering in the optics of the system can add additional features and distort the profiles.
+However, more subtle effects can add additional features and distort the profiles.
 For example, COS LSFs are known to have non-Gaussian wings that are a consequence of mid-frequency wavefront errors (MFWFEs) produced by zonal polishing errors on the primary and secondary mirrors of HST.
 Since the non-Gaussian wings of the LSF contain a significant fraction of the total power, a model of the LSF is needed to perform accurate line profile fitting.
 By convolving a model spectrum with infinite resolution with the COS LSFs, it is possible to reproduce the spectral line profiles observed in COS spectra.
 In practice, any spectrum with resolution significantly higher than COS (e.g., STIS echelle spectra) can be convolved with the LSFs to reproduce COS line profiles.

 Line Spread Function File Structure